Duane Ross

-Randolph Duane Ross (born December 5, 1972) is an American collegiate track and field coach, and former athlete, specializing in the 110 meters hurdles.
+Randolph Duane Ross Sr. (born December 5, 1972) is an American collegiate track and field coach, and former athlete, specializing in the 110 meters hurdles.
 He is currently the Director of Track and Field programs for the University of Tennessee and is best known for winning the bronze medal at the 1999 World Championships in Athletics and representing the United States at the 2004 Athens Olympics.
 Ross also won the 1995 NCAA championship in the 110-meter hurdles, and as a 7-time All-American and 5 Time ACC champion is Clemson University's most decorated male hurdler.

 Biography

 Early life

 Ross was born in Shelby, North Carolina, and grew up in Dallas, North Carolina, where he attended North Gaston High School.
 At the encouragement of his Football coach, Ross took up track and field as a way to rehabilitate an injured ankle.
-As a junior, Ross went on the become NCHSAA state champion in the 110 metres Hurdles.
+As a junior, Ross went on to become NCHSAA state champion in the 110 metres Hurdles.
 After receiving a number of scholarships from various collegiate teams, Ross signed with Clemson University.

 Athletic career

-As a college athlete at Clemson University, he won the 110 m hurdles at the 1995 NCAA Men's Outdoor Track and Field Championship for the Clemson Tigers.
+As a college athlete at Clemson University, he won the 110 m hurdles at the 1995 NCAA championships for the Clemson Tigers.
 He made his first appearance on the world track stage at the 1997 IAAF World Indoor Championships, where he finished fourth in the 60 meters hurdles competition, just behind compatriot Tony Dees.
 He returned at the 1999 IAAF World Indoor Championships in Maebashi, but again failed to reach the podium with another fourth-place finish, this time losing out to Falk Balzer.
 He had greater success outdoors that year, as he won the bronze medal in the 110 m hurdles at the 1999 World Championships in Athletics in his career personal best time of 13.12 seconds.
 An appearance at the 1999 IAAF Grand Prix Final, however, brought yet another fourth-place finish.

 He was the runner up at the 2004 United States Olympic Trials and competed at the 2004 Summer Olympics in Athens, Greece.
 He failed to reach the final after running 13.30 seconds for fifth place in the semi-finals of the men's hurdles competition.

 Following the analysis of information received from BALCO in 2010, Ross was called to testify in a case against his coach Trevor Graham.
 The U.S. Anti-Doping Agency (USADA) suspended Ross for two years for attempted use, possession, and trafficking of performance-enhancing drugs.
 As a term of his suspension, all his results from November 2001 onward were nullified.